NanoSector/840g2-opencore-config/README.md

 # Current issues

+## Battery status updates inconsistently
+Will have to review battery SSDT patches, or look into how ECEnabler handles these.
+It might be hooking onto a specific battery device that we're not emulating correctly.

+- Hotplugging a second battery is not supported.
+- Battery status does not update automatically.
+- When running on the primary battery and charging, the laptop will always display "Not charging"

 ## Inconsistent black screen after lid open

 **Maybe fixed?
 CPUFriend with the included data provider seems to eliminate this issue.
 Leaving this here for reference or for when the issue decides to pop up again.**